David-Uy/CP3407-Project-DavidUy/user_stories/Initial_Backlog_Ideas.md

 3. Login and SignUp
    - As a user, I want to be able to login and sign up so that I can book a cleaning service.
-   - Estimate: 3 days
+   - Estimate: 2 days
    - Priority: 20

 4. View Booking Calendar
    - As a cleaner, I want to see my upcoming appointments, so I can manage my time.
-   - Estimate: 4 days
+   - Estimate: 3 days
    - Priority: 20

 5. Message Between Users